 As a geochemist, you'll need to:

-- liaise with geologists, petroleum engineers and commercial managers
+• work with geologists, hydrogeologists, environmental scientists, engineers and commercial managers

-- keep up to date with developments and new research.
+• keep up to date with new methods, regulation and sustainability issues.

 Salary